Latex balloons are made from rubber trees and decompose at the same rate as an oak leaf.

 Latex is harvested by tapping the rubber tree (this doesn't harm the tree).
 Each tree planted to harvest rubber consumes CO2, thus reducing global warming.
 After the tree no longer produces latex, it is harvested and it's wood turned into lumber.
 New trees are planted every year to ensure a continued supply of latex.

-This video made on behalf of Qualatex show how latex balloons are made:
+This video made on behalf of Qualatex shows how latex balloons are made:

 Qualatex have produced a poster which you can print and display (or use online) to explain to your customers how latex balloons are a natural product and 100% biodegradable.
 The rate of degradation of a latex balloon is highly variable and influenced by many variables such as temperature, light and the presence of latex consuming microbes.